joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 // TypeError: Cannot read property 'name' of undefiend
 ```

-Often, nonesense code will produce a `NaN` or `undefined` value.
+Often, nonsense code will produce a `NaN` or `undefined` value.
 The mistake will manifest itself after the bogus value has traveled through several functions.
 It might not trigger an error at all but silently cause the program’s output to be wrong.
 Finding the source of such mistakes can be difficult.

 ### Strict Mode